 Being a small village, Burbank does not have a public transit system used by locals to get to and from work.

 The people who call Burbank home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burbank residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Burbank include German, Irish, Dutch, English, and Scottish.
+Important ancestries of people in Burbank include German, Irish, European, Dutch, and Swedish.

 The most common language spoken in Burbank is English.
 Other important languages spoken here include Italian and Spanish.